God can work through other professed Christians who are not of the same faith community to accomplish His purposes.

 Abraham’s reluctance to dismiss Hagar and Ishmael demonstrates the care and concern that he had for his firstborn son.
 He had already appealed to God to recognize Ishmael as the one who would be recognized as his legitimate heir and the one who would fulfill the covenant (17:18).
 God had said that the child of the covenant would be Isaac (vs. 19), and in the narrative in Genesis 21:12 and 13, He again repeated the plan to work out His purposes through Isaac.

-God specifically states in Genesis 21:13 that the reason that Ishmael will become a great nation was “‘because he is your offspring.’”
-God has been promising since before Ishmael was born that He will make of Abraham’s descendants a great nation.
+God specifically states in Genesis 21:13 that the reason that Ishmael will become a great nation is “‘because he is your offspring.’”
+God has been promising since before Ishmael was born that He would make of Abraham’s descendants a great nation.
 This promise is part of the covenant established with Abraham.
 In this passage, God is recognizing that even though Ishmael will not be the child whom He elects to carry out the fullness of the covenant with Abraham, there will still be a portion of the promise that will be fulfilled through Ishmael because he is the seed of Abraham.

 Despite his reluctance, Abraham complies with Sarah’s demand and God’s command and sends Hagar and Ishmael away into the wilderness.
 Abraham’s concern is for his son’s wellbeing, so he sends them with as many provisions as he can and possibly a blessing.
 He gives them “food and a skin of water” (21:14), but in the desert conditions of the wilderness of Beersheba, the provisions are insufficient to sustain life for any significant length of time.

 When Hagar and Ishmael’s provisions run out, Hagar is concerned that they will not survive.
 Genesis 21:15 records that “she put the boy under one of the bushes,” which can carry the meaning of “exposure” or “casting dead bodies.”20 Hagar is convinced that Ishmael will die and says in verse 16, “‘I cannot watch the boy die.’”
 It is in this desperate situation that the meaning of Ishmael’s name again comes to the forefront of the narrative.
-God hears the cries of a desperate single mother and her ailing son of Abraham.
+God hears the cries of a desperate single mother and her ailing child, the son of Abraham.

-God responds to Hagar’s call and “the angel of God” speaks to her in her condition.
+God responds to Hagar’s call and “the angel of God” speaks to her regarding her condition.
 This angel who addresses Hagar is the same being who spoke with her in Genesis 16:7.
 Again, as in the previous encounter, a well is the place of God’s encounter and provision.
 The well provides water to fill the skin that Hagar is carrying and again enables God’s promise to be carried forward in the person of Ishmael.
 The angel reassures Hagar, “‘I will so increase your descendants that they will be too numerous to count’” (vs. 10).

 While the focus of Genesis 16 was on Hagar as the expectant mother of Abraham’s child and God’s special encounter with her despite Sarah’s mistreatment, the focus in Genesis 21 is on God’s election of Isaac, His remembrance of Ishmael, and the promises made to Hagar and Abraham.
 God was going to accomplish His purposes in the midst of the difficult circumstances brought about by the decisions made by Abraham and Sarah regarding the fate of Hagar and Ishmael.